allenhwkim/webtest/README.md

   * wait until {{ELEMENT}} is (not) visible
   * wait until {{ELEMENT}} is (en|dis)abled
   * wait until {{ELEMENT}} is (not) selected

-Error: The ChromeDriver could not be found on the current PATH.
-Please download the latest version of the ChromeDriver from http://chromedriver.storage.googleapis.com/index.html and ensure it can be found on your PATH.

-Solution: download chromedriver into your current directory.